Kaiki2024/DataProject_SQL_Enrique/README.md

 --pregunta 59:
 SELECT f."title" AS "Película"
 FROM film AS f
-WHERE f."length" = (SELECT f."length"
+WHERE f."length" = (SELECT f."length" AS "Duración"
 					FROM film AS f
 					WHERE f."title" = 'DANCING FEVER')
-ORDER BY f."title" ASC
+ORDER BY f."title" ASC;

 --pregunta 60:
 SELECT c."first_name" AS "Nombre",